henryjuho/parus_indel/README.md

 |99.9          |1817437          |52047            |
 |100.0         |1869484          |0                |

 The custom script 'trancheSTATS.py' was used to evaluate which tranche level was most suitable by obtaining data on the number of novel INDELs discovered at each tranche level.
-The script uses a list of vcfs generate using ls.
+The script uses a list of vcfs generated using ls.
 The command used is as follows:

 ```
 python trancheSTATS.py -vcf /fastdata/bop15hjb/GT_data/BGI/VQSR_consensus/post_vqsr_vcfs.list -out /fastdata/bop15hjb/GT_data/BGI/VQSR_consensus/bgi_10_tranchelevel_stats.txt